Thorimalope/Module_02_THOMAL25130_fto2502_B2_Thoriso-Malope_SDF01/README.md

 ## 🚀 Fun Fact

 💡 I love learning new things and can't wait to build my first website!
+🎨 I describe myself as a creative
+🎹 I make beats using FL SRUDIO as my digital audio workstation ✏️ I draw, but im not as good as I used to be
+📖 I read quite abit of fiction and comics
+✍️ I write short dystopian stories when I get inspired by things iv watched or read, but I wont be publishing any time soon
 ---

 ## 🏆 GitHub Stats